James Meldrum Knox

-Family Background
+Family background

-James Meldrum Knox was born in Nuneaton in 1878, the son of James and Florence Knox.
+James Meldrum Knox was born in Nuneaton, Warwickshire, in 1878, the son of James and Florence Knox.
 The family were prominent in civil and railway engineering and had become affluent through their majority shareholding in the Haunchwood Brick and Tile Company.
 James was the first of nine sons who all fought in the First World War.
-One brother, Cecil, served with the Royal Engineers and was awarded the Victoria Cross while a second, Thomas, gained the Military Cross and bar.
+One brother, Cecil, served with the Royal Engineers and was awarded the Victoria Cross while a second, Thomas, gained the Military Cross and Bar.

-Life
+Military career

 Knox was educated at Bedford Modern School.
-He worked as an engineer at Bristol Docks and was commissioned in 1899 in the Nuneaton Volunteer Company of the 2nd Volunteer Battalion, the Royal Warwickshire Regiment which in 1908 became the 7th battalion of the Royal Warwickshire Regiment.
-The territorial battalion formed part of the 143rd brigade part of 48th (South Midland) Division.
-Knox commanded the battalion from 1915 on the Western Front, notably at the Battle of the Somme and the 3rd Battle of Ypres.
+He worked as an engineer at Bristol Docks and was commissioned in the Nuneaton Volunteer Company of the 2nd Volunteer Battalion, the Royal Warwickshire Regiment in 1899.
+The unit later became the 7th Battalion of the Royal Warwickshire Regiment in 1908.
+The territorial battalion formed part of the 143rd Brigade, 48th (South Midland) Division.
+Knox commanded the battalion from 1915 on the Western Front, notably at the Battle of the Somme and the Third Battle of Ypres.

-Knox was awarded the DSO on 1 January 1917 and the second award was gazetted after his death; the citation in the Supplement to the London Gazette of 24 September reads; "Major and Bt.
-Lt.-Col. (A./Lt.-Col.) James Meldrum Knox, D.S.O., R,.
-War.
-Regt.
+Knox was awarded the Distinguished Service Order (DSO) on 1 January 1917.
+A Bar to the award was gazetted after his death; the citation in the supplement to the London Gazette of 24 September reads:

-For conspicuous gallantry and devotion to duty in command of his battalion.
-He kept touch with the situation till ordered by the division to counter-attack when the enemy had broken through.
-Thanks to his splendid handling of his battalion, this counter-attack was decisive, the enemy were at once held up, and after heavy fighting were driven back with severe losses, several hundred prisoners being captured and the front line restored.
-He was also mentioned in despatches on five occasions.
+Knox was also mentioned in despatches on five occasions.